-A ride in a hot air balloon is a wonderful way to experience the true majesty of the region.
-One of the most popular balloon rides takes visitors from Cabešo de Vide to the town of ╔vora.
-Once you're there, you can skydive from more than half a mile above the city at the ╔vora aerodrome.
+Take to the Skies in Alentejo - A ride in a hot air balloon is a wonderful way to experience the true majesty of the region.
+One of the most popular balloon rides takes visitors from Cabeço de Vide to the town of Évora.
+Once you're there, you can skydive from more than half a mile above the city at the Evora aerodrome.

-Portugal's Alentejo region is the source of some of the world's finest marble.
-Start your journey in Estremoz, then drive your rental car through Borba, Vila Višosa, and other villages that positively glitter with "white gold."
+Follow the Marble Route - Portugal's Alentejo region is the source of some of the world's finest marble.
+Start your journey in Estremoz, then drive your Portugal Car Rental through Borba, Vila Viçosa, and other villages that positively glitter with "white gold."
 You can even visit working marble mines.

 Visit Castelo de Vide in Alentejo - Castelo de Vide is one of the most enchanting places in all of Portugal.
 There, it's almost as though time stopped many hundreds of years ago.
 Its cobblestone streets and bone-white gothic houses seem lifted from storybook illustrations, and the 14th century castle that looks down on this quaint little town is positively astounding.